Skip to main content

 How it works

+Teleport uses AWS IAM Roles Anywhere to issue temporary credentials for assuming target IAM roles.
 Access is managed through Teleport's RBAC policies, ensuring credentials are only generated for authorized users and roles.
-No additional service is required, as it runs in the control plane (Proxy Service and Auth Service).
+No additional Teleport service is required: credential issuance and RBAC enforcement are handled by the Teleport control plane (the Auth Service and the Proxy Service).

 Prerequisites